-- 4.34 This is absolutely fundamental for the viability and redevelopment of brownfield sites.
+- costs have to be deducted from the alternative use value 'curve'.
+The effect is to extend the time period to achieve the point where redevelopment is viable. - 4.34 This is absolutely fundamental for the viability and redevelopment of brownfield sites.
 Any tariff, tax or obligation which increases the costs of redevelopment will depress the net alternative use value and simply extend the timescale to when the alternative use value exceeds the existing use value to precipitate redevelopment. - 4.35 Contrast this with the situation for development on greenfield land.
 Greenfield sites are constrained by the planning designation.
 Once a site is 'released' for development there is significant step up in development value which makes the development economics much more accommodating than brownfield redevelopment.
 There is much more scope to capture development gain, without postponing the timing of development. - 4.36 That said, there are some other important considerations to take into account when assessing the viability of greenfield sites.
 This is discussed in the Harman Report. - 4.37 The existing use value may be only very modest for agricultural use and on the face of it the landowner stands to make a substantial windfall to residential land values.
 However, there will be a lower threshold (Threshold Land Value) where the land owner will simply not sell.
-This is particularly the case where a landowner 'is potentially making a once in a lifetime decision over whether to sell an asset that may have been in the family, trust or institution's ownership for many generations.
-Accordingly, the 'windfall' over the existing use value will have to be a sufficient incentive to release the land and forgo the future investment returns. - 4.38 Another very important consideration is the promotional cost of strategic greenfield sites.
-We note there is only one large scale urban extension site identified within South Lakeland.
-The threshold land value therefore needs to take into account of the often substantial planning promotion costs, option fees etc. and the return required by the promoters of such sites.
-'This should be borne in mind when considering the [threshold] land value adopted for large sites and, in turn, the risks to delivery of adopting too low a [threshold] that does not adequately and reasonably reflect the economics of site promotion...' - 4.39 This difference between the development 'gain' in the context of a greenfield windfall site and the slow-burn redevelopment of brownfield sites is absolutely fundamental to the success of any regime to capture development gain such as CIL.
-It is also key to the 'incidence' of the tax i.e. whether the developer or the land owner carries the burden of the tax.
+This is particularly the case where a landowner 'is potentially making a once in a lifetime decision over whether to sell an asset that may have been in the family, trust or institution's ownership for many generations.'77 Accordingly, the 'windfall' over the existing use value will have to be a sufficient incentive to release the land and forgo the future investment returns. - 4.38 This difference between the development 'gain' in the context of a greenfield windfall site and the slow-burn redevelopment of brownfield sites is absolutely fundamental to the success of any regime to capture development gain such as CIL.
+It is also key to the 'incidence' of the tax i.e. whether the developer or the land owner carries the burden of the tax. - 4.39 In the case of Arnside & Silverdale AONB, the vast majority of proposed housing sites coming forward are greenfield sites and therefore we have focussed our scheme typologies on these sites.
+However, some important brownfield sites are also proposed for mixed uses and the typologies used also reflect this.

-&lt;sup>74 Local Housing Delivery Group, Local Government Association / Home Builders Federation / NHBC (20 June 2012) Viability Testing Local Plans, Advice for planning practitioners, Edition 1 (the 'Harman' report) page 31
+&lt;sup>77 Local Housing Delivery Group, Local Government Association / Home Builders Federation / NHBC (20 June 2012) Viability Testing Local Plans, Advice for planning practitioners, Edition 1 (the 'Harman' report) page 30

-&lt;sup>72 Local Housing Delivery Group, Local Government Association / Home Builders Federation / NHBC (20 June 2012) Viability Testing Local Plans, Advice for planning practitioners, Edition 1 (the 'Harman' report) pp 29-31
+&lt;sup>76 Local Housing Delivery Group, Local Government Association / Home Builders Federation / NHBC (20 June 2012) Viability Testing Local Plans, Advice for planning practitioners, Edition 1 (the 'Harman' report) pp 29-31